nakulmitra/database-postgresql/notes/bitmap-index-scan.md

-# 📘 Bitmap Index Scan in PostgreSQL - Complete Theory with Real Query Plan
+# Bitmap Index Scan in PostgreSQL - Complete Theory with Real Query Plan

 PostgreSQL offers multiple access methods to retrieve rows efficiently based on the query and data distribution.
 One such powerful and often misunderstood mechanism is the **Bitmap Index Scan**.

-In this tutorial, we will explore:

-* What a Bitmap Index Scan is
-* How it's different from a traditional Index Scan
-* When PostgreSQL uses it
-* Real-world examples and query plans
-* Performance insights

 ## What is a Bitmap Index Scan?